nusneuromorphic/PCA-RECT/README.md

-Event-based Recognition for FPGA implementation
+# PCA-RECT: Event-based Object Detection and Classification

 The VLFeat Library is provided with the repo and the MATLAB script configures it on-the-fly.

-Needs MATLAB AER Vision Functions from Garrick Orchard (https://github.com/gorchard/Matlab_AER_vision_functions)
+Needs [MATLAB AER Vision Functions](https://github.com/gorchard/Matlab_AER_vision_functions) from Garrick Orchard.

-There are three version of the code:
+There are four versions of the code:

    FPGAModular: For evaluating the exact modular version where FPGA is closely followed